alttester/AltTester-Unity-SDK/docs/pages/port-forwarding.md

             cls.altdriver = AltrunUnityDriver(None, 'android','127.0.0.1',13000)
 ```
+## Connect directly through IP

-- Instantiate the driver giving the port that the game is running on and the device IP.
+  Instantiate the driver giving the port that the game is running on and the device IP.
 In this case, the device and the computer must be in the same network or have public IPs.

 ```eval_rst
 .. tabs::